 Philomena Murray is Professor in the School of Social and Political Sciences at The University of Melbourne.
-Between 2014 and 2017 she was the Research Director on Regional Governance in the EU Centre on Shared Complex Challenges at The University of Melbourne.
+Between 2014 and 2017 she was Research Director on Regional Governance in the European Union (EU) Centre on Shared Complex Challenges.
 From 2000 to 2009 she was Director of the Contemporary Europe Research Centre, Jean Monnet Centre of Excellence.
-She holds Australia's only Jean Monnet Chair ad personam awarded by the European Union.
+She holds Australia's only Jean Monnet Chair ad personam awarded by the EU.
 She received a national Carrick (Australian Learning and Teaching Council) Citation for Outstanding Contribution to Student Learning for pioneering the first European Union curriculum in Australia and leadership in national and international curriculum development.
 She is an assessor for the Australian Research Council; the European Research Council and national schemes.
 A former diplomat, she has run training courses on the EU for the Department of Foreign Affairs and Trade in Canberra.

 Her research interests are in comparative regional integration; EU-Asia relations; EU-Australia relations and EU governance and legitimacy.

 - Longo, M. and Murray, P. (2015) Europe’s Legitimacy Crisis: From Causes to Solutions, Palgrave Pivot

 - Brennan, L. and Murray, P. (2015) Drivers of Integration and Regionalism in Europe and Asia: Comparative Perspectives, Routledge

 - Christiansen, T., Kirchner, E. and Murray, P. (eds.,) (2013), The Palgrave Handbook of EU-Asia Relations, Palgrave

 - Murray, P. and Rees, N. (eds.)
 “European and Asian Regionalism: Form and Function”, International Politics, 47, 3/4, May/July 2010